 Where to go next

-The pages in this section cover how blocks are structured and how to start from ready-made templates.
+The pages in this section cover how blocks are structured, how reusable files work, and how to start from ready-made templates.